 • Assessments.
 Are there delinquent water or sewer bills owed to the city that need to be paid before closing?

-• Covenants, conditions and restrictions, or CC&Rs.
+• Covenants, conditions and restrictions, also known as CC&Rs.
 These are rules that homeowners must follow in a planned community or common interest development.
 They might determine whether you are allowed to park on the street, what kind of fence you can put up, or what color you can paint your house.

 • Easements.
 An easement is the right another party has to the property you’re interested in buying.
 For example, neighbors may have a right of way that allows them to access their property through yours.
 Or a utility company might have the right to install, access, or maintain equipment on the property, such as power lines or cable.